g8tr1522/LuaArrayMethods/README.md

 	- selector functions have underscored versions which are the 'unique' versions of themselves.
         - eg, `sample(t, 3)` returns 3 random elements from `t`.
         - but `sample_(t, 3)` returns 3 unique random elements from `t`.
+		- if you want the `shuffle` manipulator to return a unique array, use `sattolo` (not implemented yet)
 	- For lamarray manipulators, the underscored versions will replace the lamarray with the new one.
 There are no underscored _basic_ manipulators.
         - eg, `obj:add(3)` returns a new lamarray which is a copy of `obj`, but with `3` added to every element.
         - but `obj:add_(3)` returns `obj`, but `obj` now permanently has `3` added to every element.
 - As of now, I have not provided encapsulation.
-	So be careful and try not to modify the `lam` module or any properties of lam objects.
+	So be careful and try not to modify the `lam` module or any properties of lam objects. (unless you're modifying the source of course).